-We have to be honest, getting diagnosed and treated for ADHD can be a lengthy and difficult process and we want to help you as much as possible.
-However, there is good news!
-Over the past 20 years, there have been significant breakthroughs in research concerning adult ADHD.
+Getting diagnosed and treated for ADHD can be a lengthy and difficult process, however, over the past 20 years there have been significant breakthroughs in research concerning adult ADHD.
 This research resulted in the 2008 Nice Guideline 72 that recommended the NHS (in England) should diagnose and treat ADHD in adults.
-The guideline recommends that patients should be referred to a specialist and that only a specialist should diagnose or refuse the diagnosis of ADHD in Adults.
-Whilst the NHS has much that it does do well, due to it’s size and bureaucracy it can take a long time to adapt to changes.
-At the moment things are slowly improving, but due to poor awareness among NHS staff it can be difficult process to get a diagnosis.
+The guideline recommends that patients should be referred to a specialist and that only they should diagnose or refuse the diagnosis of ADHD in Adults.
+Whilst the NHS has much that it does well, due to its size and bureaucracy it can take a long time to adapt to changes.
+At the moment things are slowly improving, but largely due to lack of awareness, it can be difficult process to get a diagnosis.

 The first step is to go to your GP and tell them your symptoms and ask for a referral to the ADHD specialist clinic.
 Both East and West Sussex have a specialist clinic to diagnose adults for ADHD, Autism, Tourettes and other neurodevelopmental conditions.

 The Nice Guideline is very comprehensive and some of the key recommendations are:

 - Patients should be referred to a specialist psychiatrist to diagnose / refute diagnosis of Adult ADHD.

 - The first option (first line) for treatment is to prescribe methylphenidate (Ritalin) medication.
 This is a stimulant class of medication that is also available in long release versions (Concerta).